jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 It's your story.
 You have the final say.
 You have to feel comfortable with it.

+Many companies use Applicant Tracking Systems to filter résumés.
+Align your résumé with the language in the job description when appropriate.
+Do not keyword-stuff, but ensure relevant skills are clearly stated.

+Some companies use GPA as a screening tool.
+If yours is lower, emphasize projects, experience, and growth.

+## Social Media
+Clean up your social media.

+Complete your LinkedIn profile and make sure it's up to date.

 ## Your Elevator Pitch
 In addition to a résumé, you should also have a 30-second [elevator pitch](https://en.wikipedia.org/wiki/Elevator_pitch).